Memory-based Deep Reinforcement Learning for POMDPs: Ablation Study

 \subsection{Including Past Action Sequence in Memory}

 Fig. \ref{fig:Diagram_of_Full_PA} illustrates Full$-$PA, where past actions are excluded from the history.
 As shown in Fig. \ref{fig:learning_curves_for_ablation_performance_comparison}, removing PA causes a decrease in performance, where a remarkable decrease can be observed on the POMDP-RV version of InvertedDoublePendulumPyBulletEnv-v0 (the 2nd panel in the last row in Fig. \ref{fig:learning_curves_for_ablation_performance_comparison}), which is contrary to the observation in Section \ref{subsec:performance_comparison} that TD3-OW-AddPastAct performs significantly worse than TD3-OW by adding past actions in the history.
 This means LSTM-TD3 is more robust than OW-TD3.
-This is desirable especially when designers have no prior about if the design of the observation space needs past actions to infer the current state of an agent for an unknown task.
+This is desirable especially when designers have no prior about whether observation of past actions is needed to infer the current state of an agent for an unknown task.